1959 United Nations Security Council election: Day 5

 The next six rounds of balloting were held on 17 November 1959 at the 835th plenary meeting of the General Assembly.

 Day 6

 The next six rounds of balloting were held on 1 December 1959 at the 839th plenary meeting of the General Assembly.

 Day 7

 The final round of balloting was held on 12 December 1959 at the 845th plenary meeting of the General Assembly.
 During this round, the General Assembly was able to endorse an agreement.
-President stated that “Poland will at this time be the only candidate for election as non-permanent member of the Security Council and, if elected, will serve in that capacity during the year 1960.
+The president stated that "Poland will at this time be the only candidate for election as non-permanent member of the Security Council and, if elected, will serve in that capacity during the year 1960.
 As an integral part of the agreement reached, Poland will withdraw from the Council on 31 December 1960.
-This would mean that… Turkey would be the only candidate to fill the vacancy thus created on the Council and to serve as non-permanent member during the year 1961.”
-Therefore, Polan received 71 votes.
+This would mean that...
+Turkey would be the only candidate to fill the vacancy thus created on the Council and to serve as non-permanent member during the year 1961."
+Therefore, Poland received 71 votes.